-This clause defines the BAR management API offered by the BAR and used by the DC AS or MF to manage avatar related data in the BAR.
+This clause defines the BAR management APIs offered by the BAR and used by the DC AS or MF to manage avatar related data in the BAR.
 A summary of the resource structure is shown in Table B.1-1 below.

 Table B.1-1: Resource structure of Mbar_Management APIs